MODELING & COMPUTATION

 • Create new medical devices to diagnose and treat disease.

-• Enhance the information content from measurements by diagnostic and therapeutic technologies.
+• Enhance information content from diagnostic and therapeutic technology measurements.

-The Virtual Photonics Technology Initiative remains active and welcomes contributions, collaborations and support from potential academic and industry stakeholders.
+The VPTI remains active and welcomes contributions, collaborations and support from academic and industry stakeholders.